ceciliarighi/ACTRIS_CiGas_condensable_vapors/N2O_actinometry_experiment/README.md

   - Calculate the geometry correction factor K for each N₂O concentration step and applies it to yield the corrected It‑product.
 - **It_factor_correction.ipynb** (Python notebook):
   - Computes the geometry correction factor K for each N₂O concentration step.
-  - Assumes the non-corrected It‑product has been calculated elsewhere (e.g., in Excel) and calculates K to correct it.
+  - Assumes the non-corrected It‑product has been calculated elsewhere and calculates K to correct it.

 ## Usage
 - **It_product_calc_template.m**